gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

       in a non-renegable way.

-   A DTLS/SCTP endpoint that fulfills the above conditions for the SCTP packets it sends and have received a Ready_To_Close message SHALL immediately initiate closing of this DTLS connection by sending a DTLS close_notify.
-Then when it have received the peer's close_notify terminate the DTLS connection and expunge the associated security context and SCTP-AUTH key.
-Note that it is not required for a DTLS/SCTP implementation that has received a Ready_To_Close messsage to send that message itself when it fulfills the conditions.
-However, in some situation both endpoints will fulfill the conditions close enough in time that both endpoints will send its Ready_To_Close prior to receiving the indication from its peer, that works as both endpoints will then initiate DTLS close_notify and terminate the DTLS connections upon the reception of the peers close_notify.
+   A DTLS/SCTP endpoint that fulfills the above conditions for the SCTP packets it sends, and have received a Ready_To_Close message, SHALL immediately initiate closing of this DTLS connection by sending a DTLS close_notify.
+Then when it has received the peer's close_notify terminate the DTLS connection and expunges the associated security context and SCTP-AUTH key.
+Note that it is not required for a DTLS/SCTP implementation that has received a Ready_To_Close message to send that message itself when it fulfills the conditions.
+However, in some situations both endpoints will fulfill the conditions close enough in time that both endpoints will send their Ready_To_Close prior to receiving the indication from the peer, that works as both endpoints will then initiate DTLS close_notify and terminate the DTLS connections upon the reception of the peers close_notify.

-   SCTP implementations exposing APIs like {{RFC6458}} fulfilling these conditions require draining the SCTP association of all outstanding data after having completed all the user messages using the previous SCTP-AUTH key identifier.
-Relying on the SCTP_SENDER_DRY_EVENT to know when delivery has been accomplished.
+   SCTP implementations exposing APIs like {{RFC6458}} fulfilling these conditions require draining the SCTP association of all outstanding data after having completed all the user messages using the previous SCTP-AUTH key identifier, relying on the SCTP_SENDER_DRY_EVENT to know when delivery has been accomplished.
    A richer API could also be used that allows user message level tracking of delivery, see {{api-considerations}} for API